Techtonica/curriculum/projects/weather-app.md

 ### For the Frontend
 - [ ] Inside the main folder of your project create a folder called client
 - [ ] Inside your client folder initialize a create-react-app server in React
+- [ ] `cd` into your client folder and remove the .git folder by completing the following command: `rm -rf .git`

 ## Part 1 - Connecting the API in the backend
 - [ ] Inside the server folder in your server.js file do a fetch request to the Weather API